tedivm/nebula/README.md

 Users have full control over the Instance Type they launch, with a breakdown of the different features (VCPU, Memory, GPUs) available right in the launch menu.

+### Multiple Availability Zone Support

+Nebula supports the ability to specify multiple subnets that it can launch into.
+When instances of a particular type are unavailable in one (the dreaded `INSUFFICIENT_CAPACITY` error) it will continue trying in other subnets until it either launches the instances or runs out of subnets.

 ### Instance Blacklist